cn/GB2260/spec.md

 # Specification

-Implement in your favorate languages by following this specification.
+Implement in your favorite languages by following this specification.

 * Date: 2015-09-07
 * Authors: Hsiaoming Yang, Jiangge Zhang